This chocolate pound cake bakes up so rich & velvety, with lots of deep chocolate flavor. Lovely for dessert or as an afternoon pick-me-up!

 Adding sour cream to chocolate pound cake batter.

-Vanilla is really going to round out the chocolate flavor, and sour cream and chocolate compliment each other in the most fantastic way.
-The mild natural acidity in the sour cream is also going to get together with that little pinch of baking soda, and boost the rise of the cake so it climbs sky-high and light as a feather.
+Vanilla is really going to round out the chocolate flavor, and sour cream and chocolate complement each other in the most fantastic way.
+The sour cream’s mild natural acidity will also get together with that little pinch of baking soda and boost the cake’s rise so it climbs sky-high and light as a feather.

 Adding dry ingredients to chocolate pound cake batter.